 State courts handle divorce proceedings.
 To begin a divorce, one spouse files divorce forms at the county clerk's office in the courthouse.
 Most states have a family court division that handles divorces and other family matters.
 You should file the divorce papers at the courthouse nearest to your residence.
 You can visit the county court's website to see where to file your divorce documents.

 If there are minor children involved in your divorce, you should consult a family law attorney.
 You can only file a child custody case in the state where the child lives.
 If your spouse lives in another state, you can file for divorce in either state.
 You must file for child custody where the child lives.

 State and County/District Residency Requirements

-Before filing for divorce, you will most likely need to comply with not only your state's residency requirements, but also local county or district residency requirements.
-Check with the local county/district branch of your state's court to learn more about residency requirements for filing for divorce.
+Before filing for divorce, you will most likely need to follow state residency requirements and local county or district residency requirements.
+Check with the local county or district branch of your state's court to learn more about residency requirements for filing for divorce.